422nik/Doc_suggestion/README.md

 # Doc_suggestion
-# Documents suggestions based on users document
+# Documents suggestions based on user's document

 This code takes two parameters the first parameter is title of the document and the second parameter is text  from the document.